sammyc0de/linux-course/README.md

-# linux-course1
+# linux-course
-Homework reports for Linux course
+Homework reports for Linux course ICI003AS2A-3010 by Tero Karvinen.

+Reports written by Sami Hiltunen